-The Dutch Apple Dinner Theatre has set the following guidelines for the best experience for students as well as the other patrons in the audience.
+The Dutch Apple Dinner Theatre suggests the following guidelines for the best experience for students as well as the other patrons in the audience.

-10. The proper time to leave a performance is when the curtain is closed and the performers have taken their bows.
-To leave before then would be like leaving a friend's house before dessert is served.
+The proper time to leave a performance is when the curtain is closed and the performers have taken their bows.
 If you must leave during the show, please wait until the scene change and go to the closest aisle.
 This will help to not disturb the other audience members.

 Thank you for sharing this with your student groups and we look forward to entertaining you in the coming months here at the Dutch Apple Dinner Theatre.